w3c/wcag3/guidelines/groups/text-and-wording/text-to-speech/text-appearance-not-relied-on.md

 :::tests
 <b>Procedure</b>
-1. Identify any instances of text styling, weight, size, or other text characteristics conveying meaning that is not just emphasis.
+For each instance of text styling, weight, size, or other text characteristics that conveys meaning that is not just emphasis:
-2. Check that an additional indicator of that meaning is available.
+1. Check that an additional indicator of that meaning is available.

 <b>Expected results</b>
-* #2 is true.
+* #1 is true.
 :::